How To Add Bots To Your Discord Server

 Discord.me is a large Discord community where users can add and promote servers, but the site’s overall mission is to “help people find online communities they love.”
 The site has 33 categories of servers, ranging from Military to Mature, Anime to Art, and Fitness to Furry.

-An active blog keeps community members up to date, and the site features an NSFW toggle that lets you avoid (or seek out) the “after dark” servers that are out there.
+An active blog keeps community members up to date, and the site features an NSFW toggle that lets you avoid (or seek out) the “after dark” servers out there.

 For bot developers, this site is a goldmine of great resources and examples.